rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 comments: true
 ---

+NOTE: Blog Post updated in 22Jul2022 and tested in **OpenShift 4.10**.
+Working for all versions of OpenShift.

 How the DNS of OpenShift 4 works?
 And the operators to manage them?
 And how can I check the resolution basics within and externally to my OCP4 cluster?

 Let's dig and nslookup it out!